cisoun/galerie/README.md

 ## F.A.Q

-**Q: Can I use something else than JPEG?**
+> Can I use something else than JPEG?

-A: Yes.
+Yes.
 Just change the extension in the PHP code at the top of the file.

-**Q: How can I prepare my photos easily?**
+> How can I prepare my photos easily?

-A: You can use GraphicsImagick (or ImageMagick) to optimise your photos.
+You can use GraphicsImagick (or ImageMagick) to optimise your photos.
 For instance, put your photos in the folder of *Galerie* then run this command:

 ```sh